standardhealth/cimpl-doc/docs/cimpl6Reference.md

 * Mapping files: `namespace_map.txt`

 >**Note:** "Any periods in the `namespace` should be replaced by underscores"

+For example:
+If there is a namespace called `odh.occupation`, the value set file name could be called `odh_occupation_vs.txt`.

 #### Namespaces
 A namespace conventionally is denominated by the authoring organization and the broad category of elements the namespace defines, delineated by a period.
 For example: